 Science City, the House of Seven Gables, and traveling

 He graduated from Harvard University

-filmmaking at Harvard and at MIT.
+filmmaking at Harvard and at MIT, both undergraduate and graduate courses.
 He has lectured and held master

 in many countries, including Tokyo University, VGIK national film school in Moscow, the CPB/PBS Producers Academy, the Full Frame Fellows